Novel Psychoactive Substances: Emerging Drugs of Abuse

 This course is designed for health professionals who are involved in the evaluation or treatment of persons who use novel psychoactive substances or whose past use has resulted in untoward effects.

-The purpose of this course is to allow healthcare professionals to effectively identify, diagnose, treat, and provide appropriate referrals for patients who use novel psychoactive substances.
+The purpose of this course is to provide healthcare professionals with a comprehensive overview of the pharmacology, evolution, and trends of psychoactive substances, thus enabling them to effectively identify, diagnose, treat, and provide appropriate referrals for patients who use novel psychoactive substances.

 Upon completion of this course, you should be able to: